 Leading Education & Awareness on Lead in Greater Nashua

-All children are at risk for lead poisoning, and every child should be tested at 1 and 2 years of age.
-Children aged 3 to 6 who have not previously been tested should also have the test.
-The Greater Nashua Leading Education and Awareness on Lead (L.E.A.D.) initiative is working to increase blood lead level testing for children under 6 years of age in the Greater Nashua Public Health Region (GNPHR) through educational opportunities and educational materials for health care providers, child care providers, and the general public.
+The Greater Nashua Leading Education and Awareness on Lead (L.E.A.D.) initiative is working to increase blood lead level testing for children under six years of age in the Greater Nashua Public Health Region (GNPHR) through educational opportunities and educational materials for health care providers, child care providers, and the general public.

 What is Lead Poisoning?

-In 2015, NH Healthy Homes Lead Poisoning Prevention Program found that within the GNPHR;
+In 2015, the NH Healthy Homes Lead Poisoning Prevention Program found that within the GNPHR;

-- More than 52% of the Greater Nashua housing stock was built before 1978, when the use of lead paint was banned.
+- More than 52% of the housing stock was built before 1978, when the use of lead paint was banned

-- More than 27% of the housing stock in the City of Nashua was built before 1950.
+- More than 27% of the housing stock in Nashua was built before 1950

-- In 2015, only 19% of children 0-5 years old living in the City of Nashua were tested for blood lead.
+- In 2015, only 19% of children five years of age and younger living in Nashua were tested for lead

 NH has seen above average rates of blood lead levels in children, partially due to older homes which still contain lead paint.
 NH has also seen low blood lead level testing rates for children.
 Our goal is to the change that.

-As of April 2018, NH became a universal testing state, requiring that all health care providers conduct blood lead level tests for all 1 and 2 year olds.
+NH is a universal testing state requiring all health care providers to conduct blood lead level tests for children ages one and two.
 This law requires property investigation and case management by the NH Department of Health and Human Services (DHHS) for blood lead level (BLL) test results that are over the actionable BLL.
-The current actionable BLL is 7.5 mcg/dL, and on July 1, 2021, it will be lowered to 5 mcg/dL.
-If a child's BLL is over 7.5 mcg/dl, DHHS will perform a home inspection to identify lead hazards, and the child will enter lead case management, including a home visit by a public health nurse.
-As these new regulations are implemented, it is important to provide education and awareness to pediatric health care providers, child care providers, and the community about the changes in requirements for blood lead testing in children, as well as the effects of lead exposure.
-Fore more information about the law, read the NH SB247 Quick Facts.
+The current actionable BLL is 5 mcg/dL.
+If a child’s BLL is over 5 mcg/dl, the State of NH Department of Health and Human Services will perform a home inspection to identify lead hazards, and the child will enter lead case management, including a home visit by a public health nurse.
+For more information, read the full law here.

 What We Do

 We all play a critical role in the early detection and prevention of childhood lead poisoning.
 L.E.A.D.
-Greater Nashua is working towards its goal of increasing blood lead testing in all children under 6 years of age in the GNPHR by providing all regional pediatric health care providers and child care providers with a toolkit containing the tools needed to increase BLL testing in children.
+Greater Nashua is working towards its goal by providing all regional pediatric health care providers and child care providers with a toolkit containing the tools needed to increase lead testing in children.
 These toolkits contain information and resources such as a lead testing quick guide, tips on how to talk to parents about getting their child tested for lead, lead fact sheets, and more.
 Although these toolkits are being distributed to providers in the GNPHR, this information is available for all providers to access.

 What You Can Do